-You might be entitled to significant financial recovery after a back or spinal cord injury in Macon.
+You might be entitled to significant financial recovery after injuring your back or spinal cord due to someone else’s negligence.
 Thankfully, you don’t have to bring a legal claim alone.
 At John Foy & Associates, we know how to fight for your rights.

-Contact our Macon back and spinal cord injury lawyers today for a free case review.
-We’ll examine your case and let you know your options.
-From there, we can help you build a case.
-To get your free consultation, call (404) 400-4000 or contact us online.
+Our back and spinal cord injury lawyers in Macon are ready to provide a free case review.
+We’ll examine your case and let you know your legal options.
+From there, we can help you build a case, file a claim, and even represent you in court if necessary.

 How Much Can You Recover After a Back or Spinal Cord Injury?